galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-strands/tutorial.md

  ![UCSC table browser tool, first screen for genes](../../images/ucsc_table_browser_w_default_settings.png)

-The [UCSC Table Browser](https://genome.ucsc.edu/cgi-bin/hgTables) provides access to all the data that is shown in the [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgGateway) (see [box](#-ucsc-genome-browser) below).
+The [UCSC Table Browser](https://genome.ucsc.edu/cgi-bin/hgTables) provides access to all the data that is shown in the [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgGateway) (see box below).
 If you are working on a species that UCSC supports (like human) then the Table Browser is a great place to get genomic data.

 The Table Browser has a daunting number of options.
-Fortunately,they are all set to commonly used defaults, greatly simplifying things, and most of the options are already set to what we want:
+Fortunately, they are all set to commonly used defaults, greatly simplifying things, and most of the options are already set to what we want:

 * **clade:** `Mammal`
 * **genome:** `Human`